Carmo0982/Carmo0982/README.md

 ## ✨ About me

-- 🔭 Currently working on projects with React and Java.
+- 🔭 Currently working on projects with Java Spring Boot
 - 🌱 Continuously learning best practices, testing, and design patterns.
 - 🧩 I enjoy tackling challenges and optimizing performance across frontend and backend.
 - 🤝 Open to collaborating on open-source projects and small libraries.